Artist

 SCORPYO

-Issued between 1973 and 1974 the Hellua Xenium singles have a distinct dark prog style led by the voice of Lydia, with intense and dramatic atmospheres that few groups could reach.
-Guai a voi and Invocazione, from their first single, deserve a high rank in the top italian prog tracks.
+Both issued around 1973, the Hellua Xenium singles have a distinct dark prog style led by the voice of Lydia, with intense and dramatic atmospheres that few groups could reach.
+Guai a voi and Invocazione, from their Rusty label single, deserve a high rank in the top Italian prog tracks.

-Due to the similarity of the female voice and some doomy atmospheres with Jacula/Antonius Rex works, added to the fact that their second single was released on Radio label (as Antonius Rex's Zora), some insist that the singer Lydia was in fact Doris Norton, but the fact has never been confirmed.
+Due to the similarity of the female voice and some doomy atmospheres with Jacula/Antonius Rex works, added to the fact that their second single was released on Radio label (as Antonius Rex's Zora), some thought that the singer Lydia could be Doris Norton.
+In fact this girl, whose identity remains unknown, was a backing singer found by producer Lattuada, who gave her the name Lydia.

 LYDIA & GLI HELLUA XENIUM